m2sousa/chaos-based_cryptography/README.md

 ========================
 > [Link to the initial repository on GitHub](https://github.com/NuxDD/chaos-based_cryptography)

+With the recents developments of data transmission, encryption became a real society concern.
+Traditional encryption algorithm like the Advanced Encryption Standard (AES), aren't suitable to image encryption due to large computational time, or because of the redundancy of the information in the data.
+This lead us to think that it might exist better algorithm for image encryption.
+In this paper, we describe a naive implementation for image encryption using chaotic maps.
+Basic analysis methods, such as visual, intensity and correlation, are used to evaluate the proposed algorithm in regards of image encryption.
+We finally show that the proposed algorithm, can be a good basis to image encryption.

 _Disclaimer : This project provides an introduction to the chaos-based cryptography, the algorithm isn't proved resistant to known crypt-analytical attacks.
 Be careful with your data._

 Code structure